danielabmartins/devops-24-25-1241902/CA2/README.md

 I then had to set up a FTP server so that I could transfer files to and from the VM.
 I used the command `sudo apt install vsftpd` to install it and then configure it.
 I moved to the `/etc/vsftpd.conf` file and uncommented the line `write_enable = YES`.
-Once again, I restarted the service with `sudo service vsftpd` so that I could begin working on the project.
+Once again, I restarted the service with `sudo service vsftpd restart` so that I could begin working on the project.

 Below is an example of what these configurations looked like.
 ![ca21-vsftpd file.png](images/ca21-vsftpd%20file.png)